Is an Online Degree Right For You?

 Where Career Transformation Happens

 Earning a bachelor’s degree in criminal justice can prepare you for a meaningful career that leads to both personal and professional growth.
-During your time in the online program, you’ll develop a firm understanding of:
+During your time in the Criminal Justice online program, you’ll develop a firm understanding of:

 • Criminology